The Role of Artificial Intelligence in Business, and Why Uber, Airbnb, and Etsy Can’t Survive Without It [Infographic]

 Participation in the sharing economy implies that users will be entering into transactions with strangers.
 No wonder trust and safety play such a huge role for users (learn more about this in our article ‘3 Trust Strategies for P2P Marketplaces’).

-67% of consumer fears about the sharing economy are related to trust.
+67% of consumers' fears about the sharing economy are related to trust.

 However, online fraud is on the rise and it has become more and more difficult to fight it:

-62% users experienced phishing & social engineering attacks
+- 62% of users experienced phishing & social engineering attacks

 This is why both Uber and Airbnb started using AI to prevent fraud on their platforms.

 First of all, Airbnb has developed its own Fraud Prevention Service that spots anomalies, recognizes patterns, and acts on them.
 Secondly, they’ve acquired Trooly, a background checking service that detects ‘risky’ users based on their digital footprint (public online data, including darknet).

 Uber uses hard-coded rules for most of its fraud prevention tasks, but there are still things that they cannot do without machine learning models.
 Namely, they’ve developed a Locally Sensitive Hashing system to identify fraudulent drivers.

 4. Efficient route planning is key to Uber’s survival

 When the Uber app says that your taxi will arrive in five minutes, you expect it in five minutes.
 If it doesn’t arrive in time, it may mean that you’ll be late for your appointment.

 Getting an accurate estimated time of arrival may look simple, from a user perspective, but it involves a lot of complicated background work.
 To enable this, Uber’s engineers have built Gurafu, an all-in-one routing engine that runs on AI.
 Gurafu is used for efficient route planning and estimating the time of arrival.